1844144/GuntherVD.github.io/connect-ESP32-with-linux.md

 ## Connect ESP32 with linux

-The ESP32 i am using for this example is the [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) from Espressif
+The ESP32 i am using for this guide is the [Espressif ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview).
+Left from the usb connector is the EN button and right the BOOT button.
+More on thet later.

 ![](assets/images/esp32.jpg)